zxhycxq/reactjs-zh/Docs/reconciliation.md

 ### DOM Elements Of The Same Type
 ### 同种类型的DOM元素

-When comparing two React DOM elements of the same type, React looks at the attributes of both, keeps the same underlying DOM node, and only updates the changed attributes.
-For example:
+When comparing two React DOM elements of the same type, React looks at the attributes of both, keeps the same underlying DOM node, and only updates the changed attributes. 例如：:

 ```xml
 <div className="before" title="stuff" />